 When the AC initiates own motion review based on a protest from an effectuating component or a Regional Commissioner's office, the AC must proffer the protest memorandum to the claimant and representative, if any, unless the AC intends to issue a fully favorable decision.
-The own motion notice will also provide an opportunity to request a supplemental hearing with the proffered protest memorandum, when appropriate.
+The own motion notice will also provide an opportunity to request a supplemental hearing, when appropriate.
 For more information about proffering evidence, see HALLEX I-3-2-16.

-3. 8001 Cases (Interim Disability Benefits in Cases of Delayed Final Decisions)
+3. Interim Disability Benefits in Cases of Delayed Final Decisions (8001 Cases)

-The AC must send a notice to the claimant if it takes own motion review on a hearing decision that finds the claimant disabled or that the claimant continues to be disabled, unless the claim involves a closed period of disability or a deceased claimant.
-In the notice, the AC will advise the claimant that the agency will pay interim benefits if the AC does not issue a final decision within 110 days after the date of the hearing decision.
-For specific language, see HALLEX I-3-6-40 C.
+Interim benefits may be payable if the AC takes own motion review on a hearing decision that finds a claimant disabled or finds that a claimant continues to be disabled.
+If applicable, the AC will advise the claimant in its notice that the agency will pay interim benefits if the AC does not issue a final decision within 110 days after the date of the hearing decision.
+Interim benefits are not payable in claims that involve a closed period of disability or a deceased claimant, because only future benefits are payable to these claimants.
+For specific notice language, see HALLEX I-3-6-40 C.